tobiashenn/image_board/README.md

 The app currently provides user authentication and registration, image upload & storage, comments and favs.

 The main purpose of this project for me is learning to develop simple web applications.
-Even if you are not specifically interested in image sharing, you can probably still find many components which you can resuse in or adapt to your own projects.
+Even if you are not specifically interested in image sharing, you can probably still find many components which you can adapt and re-use in your own projects.

 **This is an self-education project.
 If you find horrible bugs, security flaws, design decisions etc. please let me know!**